 renderings site plan photos

-Minimal permanent changes are anticipated in the City of Montclair, and will include a new light rail bridge over Monte Vista Ave, new walls and fencing along the light rail corridor, and new overhead lines to power the Gold Line system.
+Minimal permanent changes are anticipated in the City of Montclair, and will include a new light rail bridge over Monte Vista Ave, new walls and fencing along the light rail corridor, and new overhead lines to power the more than 200 Gold Line trains anticipated to run daily.

 Once completed, a trip from Montclair to Pasadena will take approximately 38 minutes and further to downtown Los Angeles will take approximately 67 minutes.